splitforms.com

 guide · captcha & spam

-Stop Form Spam Bots — Honeypot + AI Classifier Strategy
+Stop Form Spam Bots — Honeypot + Server-Side Filter Strategy

-Two layers stop most form spam without CAPTCHA: a honeypot field (catches 40-60%) and a backend AI classifier (catches the rest).
+Two layers stop most form spam without CAPTCHA: a honeypot field (catches 40-60%) and server-side filtering — time-trap, rate limits, content heuristics — for the rest.
 Working code below; no third-party JS, no user friction, no privacy concerns.

 html